riyaz3036/FilmFlare/readme.md

 <p align="center"><img src="readmeassets/logo.png" width="200px" ></p>

-### taskSphere is an application to add all your task so that you never forget one
+### FilmFlare is a one stop place to add all your movies

-- Add various types of task in your day to day life
+- Add Various Movies along with their cast
 - Create an account to get started now!

 ### Features

-- You can add a task of specific type
+- You can add an Movie, Actors and Producers and can then link them
-- A task can be personal/Professiona , important/not, repeat once/Daily
-- with the help of the filters present on the screen, one can also filter taks to view
-- One can edit/delete his task anytime
-- Once the task is completed it will be tagged completed (else upcoming)
+- A movie can have only one producer and atleast one actor
+- You can edit the movie anytimed

+### Highlights

+- well structured, readable, and maintainable code
+- Responsive design principles are implemented to fit in all devices
+- All edge cases are perfectly handled in the logic
+- Pagination is implemented to handle large data

-### Upcoming Features
+### NOTE:

-- Reminders and notifications of tasks upcoming very soon
+- You can use my login to start with some movies (instead of starting from scratch)
+- email: riyaz@gmail.com
+- password- riyaz

 ## A sneak peek into what we have here!